ink-analyzer/ink-analyzer/crates/macro/README.md

 ## Usage

 ### Example:
-Using custom derive macros for the `FromInkAttribute` and `FromSyntax` traits to create a `Contract` IR type.
+Using custom derive macros for the `FromInkAttribute` and `FromSyntax` traits to create a `Contract` type.

 ```rust
 use ink_analyzer_macro::{FromInkAttribute, FromSyntax};